Antarctica: The Antarctic Current was completed millions of years after the continent froze | Science

 Such a strong current acts as a barrier, preventing warmer waters from approaching Antarctica, generating thermal insulation of Antarctica.
 This mechanism plays a very important role in preserving the Antarctic ice cap and would explain why the South Pole was escaping the action of global warming.
 “A much weaker current like the one our data propose and a lower presence of sea ice allow warmer waters to reach closer to Antarctica.
 This implies a very different oceanographic configuration in the past from what we have today,” maintains Evangelinos.

-To put an end to the dominant theory until now, Escutia and Evangelinos’ thesis must cover the weakest flank they have: their current study is based on the analysis of sediments extracted from two ends of the Pacific Ocean, but they lack information about the Atlantic part of the current, the one that receives the waters through the Drake Passage (the ACC runs from west to east, in the same direction as the Earth’s rotation).
+To put an end to the dominant theory until now, Escutia and Evangelinos’ thesis must cover the weakest flank they have: their current study is based on the analysis of sediments extracted from two ends of the Pacific Ocean, but they lack information regarding the Atlantic part of the current, the one that receives the waters through the Drake Passage (the ACC runs from west to east, in the same direction as the Earth’s rotation).
 Evangelinos is now on board the Hesperides, the oceanographic research vessel of the Spanish Navy.
 One of his missions will be to recover from the bottom a sediment tube with the teeth and heads of fish from millions of years ago to support his idea that the engine of ocean circulation, and, therefore, of global climate, was put in motion.
 It is going much later than previously thought.

 You can follow MATERIA in Facebook, X e Instagramclick here to receive our weekly newsletter.